lsst-dm/dmtn-256/index.rst

 Two important caveats of this plot are: the dimensions of the chip are 4096 by 2048, so X axis is smaller, and finally some detection centroids can end up in negative coordinates or, more generally coordinates that exceed the real CCD domain.

 As a general note we understand that the number of transient candidate detections should not depend on the location on the image CCD domain up to a certain extent.
-This means, there will be some loss of sensitivy on algorithms such as pre-convolution, as the edges will have incomplete information due to kernel padding.
+This means, there will be some loss of sensitivity on algorithms such as pre-convolution, as the edges will have incomplete information due to kernel padding.
 In the following figure we can see a zoom in into the interesting edge areas, for x and y axes.

 .. figure:: /_static/figures/chipillum_x_y_histogram_zoom_diffim_flavors.png
     :name: chipillum_x_y_histogram_zoom_diffim_flavors
     :target: ../_images/chipillum_x_y_histogram_zoom_diffim_flavors.png
-    :alt: X-Y pixel coordinate distributions for diaSources
+    :alt: X-Y pixel coordinate distributions for diaSources zoomed

     Distribution of the X and Y coordinates of the diaSources, zoomed in the edges and central x-axis locations.

-Clearly the distribution has several spikes at different locations, central columns along the x-axis shows an excess of sources detected as well as the edges of all the algorithms feature an incredible amount of excess of transient detections (the plot y-axis is on logarithmic scale), even on some ocasions an order of magnitude greater than the overall value of :math:`10^2`.
+Clearly the distribution has several spikes at different locations, central columns along the x-axis shows an excess of sources detected as well as the edges of all the algorithms feature an incredible amount of excess of transient detections (the plot y-axis is on logarithmic scale), even on some occasions an order of magnitude greater than the overall value of :math:`10^2`.

 In the following figure we display the scatter of transient candidates.